v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 Using the Upload / Download button in the Azure Cloushell interface, download the _$fhirServiceName.postman_environment.json_ file to your computer.

 Import the Postman Search Collection into Postman if you have not already done so.
-(CTRL+click or CMD+click) https://microsoft.github.io/openhack-mc4h/Challenge-1.html#materials for the collection download.
+Go to (CTRL+click or CMD+click) https://microsoft.github.io/openhack-mc4h/Challenge-1.html#materials for the collection download.

-Use the imported Collection in Postman to test access to your FHIR Service.
+Use the imported collection in Postman to test access to your FHIR Service.

 _[Need help with Postman - try this (CTRL+click or CMD+click for new tab)](https://github.com/daemel/fhir-postman)_